prometheus/alertmanager/README.md

 This will happen based on priority and demand.
 Feel free to ping fabxc about it

 * On deleting silences it may take up to one `group_wait` cycle for a notification of a previously silenced alert to be sent.
-* Limiting inhibition rules to routing subtrees to avoid accidental interference.
+* Limiting inhibition rules to routing subtrees to avoid accidental interference
-* Show silencing inhibition of alerts in the UI
-* Better overview for alert groups in UI
-* Status page in UI
-* `Silence` button next to alerts in UI being usable
 * Definition of a minimum data set provided to notification templates
 * Best practices around notification templating
 * Various common command line flags like `path-prefix`
 * Compiling templates and UI assets into the binary
-* Allow constraining displayed alerts in UI

 ## Example